Dragonblaze123/Lime-OS/README.md

 Changing the UI for rasspberry.
 1. go to your terminal in raspberry
 2. type this in your terminal. git clone https://github.com/Dragonblaze123/Lime-OS.git
-3. the type this. cd Lime-OS
+3. then type this. cd Lime-OS
-4. the type sudo bash main.sh
+4. then type sudo bash main.sh
 Reverting to the orginal os.
 1. type cd Lime-OS
 2. then type sudo bash revert.sh. and it will be reverted sucessfully To remove UI .
- 1. type sudo rm -r Lime-OS
+ 1. type bash delui.sh
   ---------------------
 when you acitivate the main.sh some commands will be changed.
 Changed commands will shown here